s1m0ness/PeakRMSCompressorWorkbench/README.md

 # PeakRMSCompressorWorkbench

-This repository hosts **PeakRMSCompressorWorkbench**, a JUCE-based application designed to test and analyze audio dynamic range compression algorithms.
-It provides tools to measure and compare the effects of compression using peak-based and RMS-based detection methods.
+This repository hosts **PeakRMSCompressorWorkbench**, a JUCE-based application designed to test and analyze the effects of **dynamic range compression** algorithms on audio signals using using **peak-based and RMS-based level detection** methods.
+It provides tools to measure and compare these effects via various metrics.

 ---